Information about the QR codes and what do do if you find one that doesn't work is here http://www.climatemodellingprimer.net/primer4e

 I've posted some updated versions of the EBM.
 These have fixed some issues with the program that arose as OS versions changed.
 You can find the new versions under 'Downloads' tab.

-The Green Screen: Climate Fix Flicks goal is to raise awareness of the opportunities and positive effects of moving the world towards a low carbon future.
+The Green Screen: Climate Fix Flicks 2012 goal was to raise awareness of the opportunities and positive effects of moving the world towards a low carbon future.

 Hmmm... you're not logged in